ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 # KWPC presents `GOSH` EVERLOCK

-Paulina: Hi everyone welcome to killer whale podcast my name is Paulina i have my colleague Jennifer here today with me.
-As you guys know on May 10th a DockerCon 2022 was presented uh `GOSH` blockchain - Git Open Source Holder a blockchain that is specially designed as a kit on chain, and we have today [Mitja Goroshevsky](https://www.linkedin.com/in/goroshevsky/) co-founder of gauche to talk about solutions `GOSH` is providing for securing the software supply chain and extracting the value of open source project.
+**Polina:** Hi everyone welcome to killer whale podcast my name is **Polina** i have my colleague Jennifer here today with me.
+As you guys know on May 10th a DockerCon 2022 was presented uh `GOSH` blockchain - Git Open Source Holder a blockchain that is specially designed as a kit on chain, and we have today [Mitja Goroshevsky](https://www.linkedin.com/in/goroshevsky/) co-founder of `Gosh` to talk about solutions `GOSH` is providing for securing the software supply chain and extracting the value of open source project.
 As you will see `GOSH` is much more than just a git hosting platform also today guys we're gonna have open chat where you can ask questions related to `GOSH` and at the end of the show we're gonna have i'm a session where me gonna answer your questions at the end of the episode.

-Jennifer: So yes welcome again guys we are very sorry for technical issues at the beginning today we are hosting a one time only special event for members of everscale community today you can stake your evers and get locked `GOSH` tokens it's called Everlock a maximum total of 8 million evers can be locked in gauche blockchain in the pools for a period of to 1 up to 5 years.
+Jennifer: So yes welcome again guys we are very sorry for technical issues at the beginning today we are hosting a one time only special event for members of everscale community today you can stake your evers and get locked `GOSH` tokens it's called Everlock a maximum total of 8 million evers can be locked in `Gosh` blockchain in the pools for a period of to 1 up to 5 years.
 I will now guide you through the process.
 So you will see how to do it let me share my screen.

 > TODO add image